cannonmaster/doc-cannonphp/src/content/docs/en/cascadeorm/relations.md

 ### Defining The Inverse Of The Relationship

 Now that we can access the Profile model from our User model, let's define a relationship on the Profile model that allows us to access the user who owns the profile.
 We can establish the inverse of a hasOne relationship using the belongsTo method.
 It's like completing the circle of friendship between our models.
-So, let's define this special bond and unlock the power of bidirectional relationships in CascadeORM!

 ```php
 <?php